Office of Career and Professional Development

 Federal, State and Local Government

-Executive Branch Agencies
+Federal Government: Executive Branch Agencies

-Capitol Hill Offices
+Federal Government: Capitol Hill Offices

-There are two places to begin looking for a job on Capitol Hill.
-First, contact the office of your Representative and Senators.
-This approach applies to internships as well.
-Second, check the online and telephone resources available at the U.S. House of Representatives Employment Opportunities page, the U.S. Senate Placement Office, RCJobs, and HillZoo.
-Additionally, please reach out to OCPD for our handout on Capitol Hill job searchs which provides guidance on preparing for a legislative career, as well as a list of alumni working on Capitol Hill who are available to speak with students.
+Additionally, OCPD offers a handout on Capitol Hill job searches which provides guidance on preparing for a legislative career, as well as a list of alumni working on Capitol Hill who are available to speak with students.

 Students interested in government positions should include state, county, and city governments, and target more than one major city in the scope of their search.
 Many of the tasks are the same and the positions will have similar areas regarding regulation and compliance.

 For students interested in opportunities outside of the Washington, D.C. metropolitan area:

 (contact a reference librarian for username and password)

 If you have questions or would like additional information, please contact OCPD at (202) 319-5132 or firstname.lastname@example.org.